corite/parallel-computing/docs/linear_algebra_1.md

 - like previous, but entries sorted by row, then column
 - therefore each row only has to be saved once (and not for every entry in that row)
 - when going through the list of column-value entries, the next corresponding row entry is chosen when the column decreases, otherwise it stays the same
+- more memory efficient, but only works (well) if you are traversing the matrix row-by-row

 ## Applications